 2. Floor Plan

-Weight is an important detail to note when deciding your ideal length for an RV, but floor plan is typically the deciding factor for choosing length.
-Think about your must haves in your rig.
+Weight is an important detail to note when deciding your ideal length for an RV, but the floor plan is typically the deciding factor for choosing length.
+Think about your must-haves in your rig.
 Maybe you know you 100% need an oven or two bathrooms or sleeping space for eight.
 Only certain lengths of RVs will meet all these requirements.

 To get an idea of what length of rig you’ll need, check out floor plans on manufacturer’s websites.
 You can see our Winnebago floorplan and even walk through an online simulation of our RV on Winnebago’s website.
 Our floor plan is the Winnebago Brave 31C.